Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/README.md

 * To get the URLs, open each Lakehouse and click on the ellipses next to the **Tables** folder.
 Choose **Properties** and copy the abfss file path. ![getlakehouse](images/get_lakehouse_url.jpg)
 * Paste each into notepad or a Word document and remove the "/Tables" from the end of the string.
 Your string will look something like **abfss://\<uniqueid>@onelake.dfs.fabric.microsoft.com/a\<anotheruniqueid>**
 ### Create a Fabric Data Warehouse
 Create a Fabric Data Warehouse by [following the instructions here](https://learn.microsoft.com/en-us/fabric/data-warehouse/create-warehouse).

-You need the Fabric Data Warehouse since it contains the SQL views required to load from the Lakehouse to the Gold Lakehouse OR Data Warehouse.
-Views defined in the Lakehouse SQL Endpoint are not exposed in a Copy Data Activity so the views live in the Data Warehouse for both patterns.
+Both patterns leverage SQL views over Lakehouse tables to load data from the Lakehouse to the Gold Lakehouse or to the Gold Data Warehouse in a Copy Data Activity.
+While views can be created over Lakehouse Tables in the Fabric Lakehouse, these views are not exposed in the Copy Data Activity, at least as of this writing.
+Therefore we need to create the views in the Fabric Data Warehouse for both patterns.

 ### Create Fabric Connections to your Azure SQL DBs
 Create 2 Fabric connections, one to the Wide World Importers Azure SQL DB and to the FabricMetadataConfiguration Azure SQL DB [per the instructions here](https://learn.microsoft.com/en-us/fabric/data-factory/connector-azure-sql-database).

 ### Upload Spark Notebooks to Fabric

 Upload the notebooks to be used in the pipeline
 1. Download the 3 notebooks [found in the repo](src/notebooks/)
 1. Log into the Microsoft Fabric portal and switch to the Data Engineering experience and click **Import notebook**![Import Notebook](images/datascience-import-1.jpg)